Das42/technical_assessment_github/README.md

 ### Complete all of the steps below from the command line unless specified otherwise.

 #### Step 1:
-  * Email/Slack Logan with your GitHub username to be added as a contributor on this repo.
+  * Email/Slack Logan with your GitHub username to be added as a collaborator on this repo.

 #### Step 2:
   * Clone this repo using SSH.